 Yes, statutory holidays (or “stat holidays”) are defined in Saskatchewan's Employment Standards Code as “general holidays”.
-Sask of course has its own guidelines when it comes to what employees are eligible, but as for the terms general holidays and statutory holidays - in Sask, they are technically interchangeable.
+The province of course has its own guidelines when it comes to what employees are eligible, but as for the terms general holidays and statutory holidays - in Saskatchewan, they are technically interchangeable.

-National reconciliation day, or truth and reconciliation day is a national holiday in Canada, however Saskatchewan does not recognize National Day for Truth and Reconciliation as a Provincial stat holiday.
-The Government of Saskatchewan recently proclaimed Sept.
-30 as Truth and Reconciliation Day for the province.
+National Truth and Reconciliation Day is a national holiday in Canada, however Saskatchewan does not recognize National Day for Truth and Reconciliation as a Provincial stat holiday.
+The Government of Saskatchewan recently proclaimed September 30 as Truth and Reconciliation Day for the province.
 However, that proclamation only recognizes the day and does not establish it as a provincial holiday.
 That being said, National Day for Truth and Reconciliation is a stat holiday for all federal employees.

 All employees get paid for the ten statutory holidays in Saskatchewan regardless of how they are paid or what hours they work.

 Calculating stat pay for our employees is a necessary and legal part of business but calculating it accurately makes your place a great place to work.
 Read our article here about other ways managing human capital helps small business owners retain and elevate great employees.

 Most employees receive 5% of their gross wages for holiday pay in the 4 week period preceding the holiday.
 Public holiday pay would be calculated by adding up the wages earned in the past 4 weeks prior to the holiday including vacation pay but not overtime and calculating 5% of that.